lunarstorm/laravel-ddd/README.md

 When `ddd.autoload.policies` is enabled, the package will register a custom policy discovery callback to resolve policy names for domain models, and fallback to Laravel's default for all other cases.
 If your application implements its own policy discovery using `Gate::guessPolicyNamesUsing()`, you should set `ddd.autoload.policies` to `false` to ensure it is not overridden.

 ### Factories
 When `ddd.autoload.factories` is enabled, the package will register a custom factory discovery callback to resolve factory names for domain models, and fallback to Laravel's default for all other cases.
-Note that this does not affect domain models using the `Lunarstorm\LaravelDDD\Factories\HasDomainFactory` trait.
+Note that this does not affect domain models using the `Tey\LaravelDDD\Factories\HasDomainFactory` trait.
 Where this is useful is with regular models in the domain layer that use the standard `Illuminate\Database\Eloquent\Factories\HasFactory` trait.

 If your application implements its own factory discovery using `Factory::guessFactoryNamesUsing()`, you should set `ddd.autoload.factories` to `false` to ensure it is not overridden.